ray-project/kuberay/apiserver/DEVELOPMENT.md

 #To use the  helm charts
 make deploy

-#To use the configuration from deploy/base
+#To use the configuration from deploy/base for insecure API server
 make install

+#To use the configuration from deploy/base for secure API server
+make install-secure
 ```

 #### Stop Kubernetes Deployment